 - Choose to pay yourself or have the tenant pay directly for the screening.

-- Reports are not instant.
-An FCRA-certified screener manually creates each check.
+- Reports may not be instant because an FCRA-certified screener manually creates each check.

 - Applicant credit checks report Pass or Fail.
 RentPrep does not provide the exact credit score of the applicant for most screening options.